Chapter 3

 So, he wasn't born cold and detached; his tenderness was simply a currency he refused to spend on her.

-Just as she was organizing the last of the handover materials, her colleague, Chris Miller, approached with a stack of invoices, a troubled look on his face.
+She was almost done with the last of the handover materials when Chris came over, a stack of invoices in hand and a troubled look on his face.
 "Victoria, these are the freight manifests you handled earlier.
 The cargo station is pushing hard, saying there seems to be an issue with the data.
-Could you double-check them?"
+Could you take another look?"

-She marked the discrepancies prominently with a red pen and added a detailed note in the handover memo specifying the questionable entries and the source of the original data.
+She marked the discrepancies with a red pen and added a detailed note in the handover memo spelling out exactly what was wrong and where the original data could be verified.

-Once finished, she handed the entire file, including the red-marked manifests, back to Chris.
-"The problematic sections are flagged.
+Once finished, she handed the entire file back to Chris.
+"The problematic sections are marked.
 Make sure you re-verify them against the source."

 With the task complete, Victoria felt a wave of relief.
-She was about to start clearing her desk when a cold pressure descended on the office.
+She was about to start clearing her desk when the temperature in the room seemed to drop.

-Charles strode toward her, his face a mask of thunder.
+Charles walked toward her, his face a mask of thunder.
 Clutched in his hand were photocopies of the very manifests she had just reviewed.
-He stopped before her desk, his eyes glacial.

 "Is this your work?
 How could you get the most basic load data this wrong?
 Do you have any professional integrity at all?
 Do you have any idea the kind of risk this creates?"

-He threw the papers, and they scattered across her desk.
-The air around them went still.
+He threw the papers, and they fanned across her desk.
+No one nearby made a sound.

 "That is not the data I finalized," Victoria stated, her voice calm as she looked at the scattered sheets.
 "I identified the problem, marked it clearly in red pen on the original documents, and requested a re-verification against the source records.
 You can pull the originals; my signature and notes are on them."